plone/documentation/manage/deploying/production/digitalocean_deployment.rst

 Deploy Plone to VPS
 ===================

-When you are in, make sure that you are at the root directory and download the Unified Installer by following the instruction at :doc:`Installing Plone </manage/installing/installation>`.
+When you are in, make sure that you are at the root directory then start installing Plone by following the instruction at :doc:`Installing Plone </manage/installing/installation>`.

 .. note::
     For deployment on Digital Ocean, you should run the Installer with default installation path, which is /opt/plone